 Medications that block hormones from attaching to cancer cells.
 Selective estrogen receptor modulator (SERM) drugs work by blocking estrogen receptors in breast cells so that estrogen isn't able to bind to these receptors.
 This helps reduce or prevent the development and growth of breast cancers.

-Tamoxifen is one SERM approved for reducing the risk of breast cancer in premenopausal women and postmenopausal women.
+approved for reducing the risk of breast cancer in premenopausal women and postmenopausal women.
 Raloxifene (Evista) is approved for postmenopausal women to reduce the risk of breast cancer and also to prevent and treat osteoporosis.

 Medications that stop the body from making estrogen after menopause.
 Aromatase inhibitors are a class of medicines that reduce the amount of estrogen produced in your body, depriving breast cancer cells of the hormones they need to grow and thrive.

 Aromatase inhibitors anastrozole (Arimidex) and exemestane (Aromasin) are another option for reducing the risk of breast cancer in postmenopausal women.
 Studies have found these drugs can reduce the risk of breast cancer in women with a high risk, but they aren't approved for that use by the Food and Drug Administration.

 Discuss with your doctor the risks and benefits of taking a drug for breast cancer prevention to see if it's the best course of treatment for you.
 There are pros and cons to the different medications, and your doctor can discuss which drug may be best for you based on your medical history.